JuliaMolSim/AtomsCalculators.jl/docs/src/index.md

 end
 ```

-This creates both `forces` and `forces!`. `AtomsBase.default_force_eltype` is a type that can be used to allocate force data.
+This creates both `forces` and `forces!`. `AtomsCalculators.default_force_eltype` is a type that can be used to allocate force data.
 You can also allocate for some other type.

 !!! note "For type definition under @generate_complement macro"
     You need to use explicit definition of type when using